benmiller314/dsam2023fall/schedule.md

 <h3 id="week-13"><a href='plans/week-13'>Week 13: Mon, Nov 20</a> – no class: Thanksgiving Break (digesting)</h3>

 <h3 id="week-14"><a href='plans/week-14'>Week 14: Mon, Nov 27</a> – People's choice 3: Artificial Intelligence and Large Language Models</h3>
-By Sunday, prepare your final presentation to class.
+In prep for week 15, by Sunday, prepare your final presentation to class.
 Pre-record 10 minutes, and be ready to discuss!

 <a id="current"></a>
 <h3 id="week-15"><a href='plans/week-15'>Week 15: Mon, Dec 04</a> – Presentations (iteration 3)</h3>

-Work toward your final reflections.
+After class, work toward your final reflections.
 If we collectively agree that we need another studio day, we'll use week 16; otherwise, the final portfolio (reflection plus last iteration on your palimpsest) is due Wednesday, December 13 at 2pm.

 <h3 id="week-16">Week 16: Mon, Dec 11 – Overflow day, iff needed</h3>